 Biennial Symposium Conference paper: Time to Compile: An Interactive Art Installation

 Catie is a 2018 ThoughtWorks Arts Resident, under the theme "Mechanical and Movement: Robotics".
-More about her residency can be found here.
+More about her residency can be found here and more about the piece can be found here.
 She is currently collaborating with ThoughtWorks developers and the Consortium for Research and Robotics staff to create OUTPUT, a new live performance work and software tool.

 It made me think of you.
 A memory blinks to the surface, monopolizing our attention and forcing a reconciliation between then and now.
 What made it so?
 Is movement, with and in observance of, the provocateur?
 Does the moving platform matter?
 Do I experience the memory more fully by moving?

 OUTPUT includes elements of dance, video, light painting/manipulation, motion capture, and 3D animation.
 The ABB IRB 6700 robot named Wen is used throughout the piece, as a method of sourcing movement and character.
 CONCAT is a new tool, built for this project, in order to visualize various moving bodies in portable interfaces.
 The CONCAT tool was programmed in openFrameworks, using data from the Microsoft Kinect Visual Studio and HAL.

 Catie choreographed Gloaming and edited the sound score with music by Jonny Greenwood.
 The piece premiered at the Philadelphia Fringe Festival before being shown at National Choreography Month and Four for 4, an evening of performances at the Tank NYC that was fully curated by Catie.
 She collaborated with illustrator Milan DelVecchio on the costumes.